Skip to main content

 Are all museums free in Edinburgh?

 Most museum sites in Edinburgh are free, while others have a small entry charge.
-For example, the Surgeons’ Hall Museums require you to pay an entry fee.
-However, there are plenty of other museum hotspots, like the Writers’ Museum, that are along the Royal Mile and beyond.
+For example, the Surgeons’ Hall Museums and John Knox House require an entry fee.
+However, there are plenty of other free museum hotspots, like the Writers’ Museum and The People’s Story Museum, that are along the Royal Mile.

 Which of Edinburgh’s free activities are family-friendly?